 This past weekend we took a little overnight sea kayak camping trip out at Assateague National Seashore.
-Gusty winds to 25 mph took a little wind out of our sails, but it was perfect prep for a trip further afield that we are planning later this summer—and we’d do it again in a heartbeat.
+Gusty winds to 25 mph took a little wind out of our sails (sort of), but it was perfect prep for a trip further afield that we are planning later this summer—and we’d do it again in a heartbeat.
 Assateague is bug-free and beautiful this time of year, with wild horses cruising through camp at full gallop (no kidding) and a sunset that seems to last a full hour.

 We are new to sea kayaking, but we learned a lot on our maiden voyage.
 For further practice for our summer trip, we cooked pretty light, but we happened into a lovely surprise appetizer.
 As the tide went out on the bay side, we did, too, and we discovered that the shoreline was teeming with mussels—just what our team needed, and an unexpected windfall.